dendronhq/dendron-site/vault/dendron.topic.vaults.md

 id: 6682fca0-65ed-402c-8634-94cd51463cc4
 title: Vaults
 desc: ''
-updated: 1623095542364
+updated: 1625569876697
 created: 1622841137387
+stub: true
 ---

 ## Summary

-Your workspace is made up of **vaults**.
+Your workspace is made up of one or more **vaults**.
 A dendron vault stores a collection of related notes.
 If you're familiar with git, it's just like a code repo.
 By default, Dendron creates a _vaults_ folder when you first initialize a **workspace**.
 All your notes are stored on a per vault basis.

 ```
 .